Michael0x2a/impo/README.md

     This helps reduce complexity in the language spec.

-3. Covariance or contravariance -- generics _must_ be invariant.
-Again, this helps simplify the language design.

-4. Statements may be preceded by "hints" which take the form `!key: value`.
+3. Statements may be preceded by "hints" which take the form `!key: value`.
     These are ignored by the language, but are attached to the AST node for use by the transpiler.

     Hints attached to interface definitions are always applied to the respective methods in the implementing classes.

-5. Neither operator overloading nor optional arguments are supported.
-    (TODO: Revisit)

-6. Some method names are special and must be implemented according to a specific type signature.
+5. Some method names are special and must be implemented according to a specific type signature.
 For example, the `equals` method must always match the type signature `func equals(other: Object) -> Bool`.

-Things that need to be revisited:

--   Exceptions vs panics vs returning a sentinal
+Some decisions I'm still thinking about:

+1. Should covariance or contravariance be supported?

+2. Should operator overloading or optional arguments be supported?

+3. How should errors be propagated?
+Especially in a way that supports transpiling to both languages that use exceptions (e.g. Java) and languages that return errors or Result objects (Go or Rust).

+4. Should union/sum types be supported?

+5. How do modules work?

+6. Should subtyping be supported?

+## Task list

+- [x] Implement the parsing and lexing machinery.
+- [ ] Finish implementing the entire parser
+    - [x] For expressions
+    - [ ] For statements
+    - [ ] For types
+- [ ] Implement a type checker
+- [ ] Implement an interpreter and/or compiler using LLVM
+- [ ] Implement support for transpiling
+    - [ ] To Java
+    - [ ] To Python
+    - [ ] To JavaScript
+    - [ ] To Go

-## Language spec
+## Example program and ad-hoc language spec

 ```
 const _DEFAULT_CAPACITY = 8